PapRazzi/cars-bought-between-kenyan-number-plates/README.md

 # cars-bought-between-kenyan-number-plates
 # Calculating the number of cars bought in between any two Kenyan number plates

-TThis python script counts the number of cars sold between any two provided number plates
+This python script counts the number of cars sold between any two provided number plates

 We count the number upto a given plate, count the number upto the other given plate, then find the difference between the two counts